pawal/torrent-tracker/README.md

 188.114.96.1    6      yes    AS13335 MNT-CLOUDFLARE  supertracker.cc.cd, thebox.bz, torrentsmd.com, ...
 ```

-**The network is what tells a host from a front end.** Those two rows look
+**The network is what tells a host from a front end.** Three `dler` names on a
-alike and mean different things: three `dler` names on a HiNet address are one
-server, while six names on a Cloudflare edge are six origins behind an anycast
+HiNet address are one server; six names on a Cloudflare edge are six origins
-address shared with much of the internet.
-Only the first is one operator.
-Both
+behind one anycast address.
+Only the first is one operator, though both are one
-are one failure domain, which is the useful half of the answer either way, and
-without the AS beside it the listing would assert the stronger claim for both.
+failure domain.

-**A sighting counts for two days rather than for this minute.** A host handing
+**A sighting counts for two days, not for this minute**, because a host handing
 out a rotating subset of its addresses drops one from a name and not from its
-sibling, and they are still the same host — the reason newTrackon keeps 48 hours
-of recent addresses too.
-An address only some of the names still answer on is
+sibling.
+An address only some of the names still answer on is listed as no longer
-listed as no longer current rather than dropped.
+current rather than dropped.

-Prefix records are left out: a shared /48 is a shared CDN and says nothing about
+Prefix records are left out — a shared /48 is a shared CDN — and so are parked
-a shared host.
-So are parked names, which share their parking address by
+names, which share their parking address by definition.
+A parking operator no
-definition and have their own detector — but a parking operator no control name
-points at still turns up here as the cluster it is, which is how you find the
+control name points at still turns up here as the cluster it is, which is how
-name worth promoting to a control.
+to find the name worth promoting.

-34 addresses on the seed list are shared, between them covering 67 of the 300
+34 addresses on the seed list are shared, covering 67 of the 300 names: 26 of
-names.
-26 of those names are one parking cluster, 4 of the addresses are
+those names are one parking cluster, 4 of the addresses are Cloudflare edges, and
-Cloudflare edges, and 18 of the 34 are plain pairs: one operator, two names, one
+18 of the 34 are plain pairs — one operator, two names, one machine.
-machine.

 ## CLI